ianeryan17/cs40_um/readme.md

-# 💻 CS40 Homework 6 – Universal Machine Emulator (C)
+# 💻 CS40 Homework Assignment – Universal Machine Emulator (C)
 This repository contains my solution to Homework 6 for CS40 (Machine Structure and Assembly Language Programming), a course I completed at Tufts University.
 The assignment focused on building a Universal Machine (UM) emulator in C that supports segmented memory, register-based instructions, and efficient execution of UM programs.

 ---